kdm-korea/PicWord/README.md

 # PicWord
-English education for virtual reality and speech recognition
+Virtual reality and speech recognition for English education